Tony Robinson: Broader history presenting (2001–2012)

-Post-Time Team and historical walking shows (2012–present)
+Post-Time Team and presenting other history documentaries (2012–present)

 Between 2012 and 2014, Robinson presented a series of programmes for Channel 4 called Walking Through History.
 It featured Robinson hiking through iconic British landscapes, including the Cairngorms, the Jurassic Coast and Stonehenge.
 At least 16 hour-long episodes were aired, in four series.
 A further three-part series called Britain's Ancient Tracks with Tony Robinson was shown on Channel 4 in 2016.
 A second four-part series of Britain's Ancient Tracks was aired in 2017.

 In 2014, Robinson presented a history of The Great War titled Tony Robinson's World War 1.
 He also presented The Real Mill, revealing the true history to the Channel 4 series, The Mill.

 In 2015, Robinson presented a three-hour-long programmes for Discovery TV, Tony Robinson's Wild West (also known as Tony Robinson's Wild West in 3D), in which he attempted to uncover the reality of America's Wild West in the 19th and early 20th centuries.
 Featuring such key figures as Wyatt Earp, Geronimo and Buffalo Bill, it included artefacts and stereographic images.
-Also in 2015 he hosted a short-lived programme Time Crashers.

-In 2016 he hosted Hidden Britain By Drone, exploring parts of Britain only accessible by drone.
+Also in 2015 he hosted a short-lived programme Time Crashers.In 2016, Robinson hosted Hidden Britain By Drone, exploring parts of Britain only accessible by drone.
 A second series ran in 2018.

-In February 2017, Robinson hosted his self-titled Channel Five programme Tony Robinson: Coast to Coast.
+In March 2017, Robinson hosted his self-titled Channel Five programme Tony Robinson: Coast to Coast.

 In 2018 Robinson continued his work with Channel Five presenting Britain's Great Cathedrals where he uncovers the history behind six of Britain's best cathedrals.
 He also presented a two-part series on Ancient Egypt called Egyptian Tomb Hunting.

-In March 2019 he premiered Around the World by Train with Tony Robinson on Channel 5 where he travelled to Asia, Australia and South America by rail.
+In March 2019, Robinson premiered Around the World by Train with Tony Robinson on Channel 5 where he travelled to Asia, Australia and South America by rail.
 Series two of the programme premiered in March 2020.

 In June 2019, Robinson presented a four-part series on Channel 5 titled The Thames: Britain's Great River with Tony Robinson where he walks the River Thames from source to the mouth.

 In January 2020 Robinson premiered a new programme on Channel 5, Tony Robinson's History of Britain.
 A second series was broadcast in 2021.

 In January 2021 Robinson returned to present the third series of his shows about the River Thames on Channel 5, now retitled The Secret Life of the Thames with Tony Robinson.

-In 2021 he narrated a series World War 2 From Above on UKTV.
+In 2021, Robinson narrated a series World War 2 From Above on UKTV.

+In 2022, Robinson presented a new show for Channel 4 titled Tony Robinson's Museum of Us.

+In 2022, Robinson was confirmed to return to the re-boot of Time Team in 2023.

+In September 2025, Robinson's debut novel The House of Wolf was published.
+The novel is set in the 9th century, and depicts the lives of Alfred the Great and his courtier and biographer, the Welsh monk Asser.

+Broadcasting career

+In 2023, Robinson started broadcasting a weekly history podcast called "Tony Robinson's Cunningcast".